Technical due diligence services

 Key Takeaway

-Flawed database design and poor data integrity undermine business intelligence and operational reliability.
+Flawed database design and poor data integrity undermine business intelligence and operational reliability, impacting strategic decision-making and AI initiatives.

 7